Themes & Case Studies

 There is a gap between laboratory research and regulatory science, on the one hand, and actual agricultural practices and the reality of multiple, chronic exposure to chemicals on the other.
 Due to the effects of such disjuncture, agrobiotechnology and pesticides remain controversial technologies, targeted by social movements and subject to consumer concerns.
-Consequently, pesticides offer “food for thought” in understanding various dimensions of food inequalities: environmental chemical contamination, the loss of biodiversity, the contribution to climate change as fossil-fuel-based chemicals; health (through environmental exposure or consumption); knowledge asymmetries in the struggles around its safety; social and racial discrimination; gendered politicisation; and global inequalities as the most hazardous pesticides prohibited in the countries that produce them are sold in developing countries.
+Consequently, pesticides offer “food for thought” in understanding various dimensions of food inequalities: environmental chemical contamination, the loss of biodiversity, the contribution to climate change as fossil-fuel-based chemicals; health (through environmental exposure or consumption); knowledge asymmetries in the struggles around its safety; social and racial discrimination; gendered politicization; and global inequalities as the most hazardous pesticides prohibited in the countries that produce them are sold in developing countries.
 Social research on pesticides is essential because it reveals contradictions in policy discourse that need to be explored in order to improve policies and ensure that the goals of bioeconomy with safety and integrity are achieved.

-Case Study: National Forum Against Pesticides (Brazil)
+- National Forum Against Pesticides (Brazil)